-The office of the Airbus Chief Technology Officer (CTO) in India has teams of scientists and engineers working in various technology domains – ranging from emerging technologies (such as blockchain, digital manufacturing, autonomous flight, hyperspectral sensing) to scouting of external players, prototyping and maturing these technologies for use in future aircraft.
-The team is devising online platforms and cloud-based solutions to managing knowledge within the company.
+In India, Airbus teams of scientists and engineers work in various technology domains, ranging from emerging technologies (Blockchain, digital manufacturing, autonomous flight, hyperspectral sensing, etc.).
+They are also responsible for scouting external players, and prototyping and develop these technologies for use in future aircraft.
+The teams are also developing online platforms and cloud-based solutions to manage knowledge within Airbus.

-Airbus CTO also collaborates with leading local universities and institutions.
-Since 2013, it has successfully conducted research projects with various Indian institutes of technology (IITs) in areas related to computing, simulation, navigation and homeland security.
-In 2017, Airbus inaugurated “Protospace” in Bengaluru to provide a laboratory in India for rapid prototyping and concept technology realisation.
+Airbus also collaborates with leading local universities and institutions in India.
+Since 2013, it has successfully conducted research projects with various Indian Institutes of Technology (IITs) in areas relating to computing, simulation, navigation, and homeland security.
+In 2017, Airbus inaugurated “Protospace” in Bengaluru, to provide a laboratory for rapid prototyping and concept technology realisation.

-Under the aegis of Airbus Foundation, Airbus works in partnership with the United Nations Development Programmes, Global Environment Facility – Small Grants Programme (GEF-SGP), Indian Ministry of Environment and Forests, the Centre for Environmental Education, and the Centre for Tribal and Rural Development Trust for Paniyan, Kurumban and Kattunayakans communities in Tamil Nadu.
-The project started as an eight-year initiative (from 2010 to 2017) and has been extended to another three years (from 2018 to 2020).
-More than 50 biogas plants already have been installed in these communities that have helped save significant quantities of wood and reduce CO2 emissions.
+Under the aegis of Airbus Foundation, Airbus works in partnership with the United Nations Development Programmes, Global Environment Facility – Small Grants Programme (GEF-SGP); along with the Indian Ministry of Environment and Forests; the Centre for Environmental Education; and the Centre for Tribal and Rural Development Trust for Paniyan, Kurumban, Kotas and Kattunayakans communities in Tamil Nadu.
+The project started as an eight-year initiative (from 2010 to 2017) and was subsequently extended.
+More than 65 biogas plants already have been installed in these communities that have helped save significant quantities of wood, and reduce CO2 emissions.

 Community outreach programme